vbrej/vbrej.github.io/glossary.md

 **Trash:** What quizbowl calls questions about films, sport, television, popular music, video games or other non-academic content.
 Trash is not a derogatory term in quizbowl!

-**Vulch:** Because questions are pyramidal, and tossups become easier towards the end of the question, teams will usually wait until the final sentence of a tossup before buzzing after the other team has negged; this is called vulching.
+**Vulch:** Because questions are pyramidal, and tossups become easier towards the end of the question, teams will usually wait until the final sentence of a tossup before buzzing after the other team has negged; not waiting until the end of the tossup in such situations is called vulching.